jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Each alternative has a priority associated with it.
 When a link group  is in automatic mode, the alternatives  pointed to by members of the group will be those which have the highest priority.

-When  using the  `--config` option,  update-alternatives  will list  all of  the choices for the link group of which given name is the master name.
-The current choice is marked with a `*`.
-You will then be prompted for your choice regarding this link group.
-Depending on the choice made, the link group might no longer be in auto mode.
-You will  need to use the  `--auto` option in  order to return to  the automatic mode (or you can rerun `--config` and select the entry marked as automatic).

-If  you want  to  configure non-interactively  you can  use  the `--set`  option instead.

 Different packages providing the same file need to do so cooperatively.
 In other words,  the usage of update-alternatives is mandatory  for all involved